 25cm quadrat; mesh aperture 330mm) were taken every two months and kept in 5% formalin.
 All individuals retrieved from the benthos and identified in stomach contents had their linear body dimensions quantified and converted to dry mass using known regression formulae (listed in Woodward and Hildrew (2002)).

-The predators’ foreguts were dissected and analysed with 400 magnification in the Surber samples.
-The individual body masses of eaten prey were calculated using the same methods as for the benthic samples, using reference slides as a guide (Woodward, Speirs, and Hildrew 2005).
-Over the six sample instances, a single dataset was produced.
+The predators’ foreguts were dissected and analysed with 400 magnification after sorting and removing individuals from the Surber samples.
+The individual body masses of eaten prey were calculated using the same methods as for the benthic samples, using published length-mass regressions and reference slides as a guide (Woodward, Speirs, and Hildrew 2005).
+Over the six seasonal sampling occasions, a single dataset was produced to give the annual summary food web.
 Each predator and prey individual involved in a feeding relationship was measured and converted into their respective body masses, resulting in a total of 2893 individuals.

 2.1.2 Celtic Sea